wp-plugins/gotmls/readme.txt

 * Added support for winblows servers using BACKSLASH directory structures.

 = 1.2.04.04 =
-* Fixed new definition updates to properly update the version number.
 * Added option to exclude directories.

-= 1.2.04.02 =
 * Changed definition updates to write to the DB instead of a file.
 * Added better messages about available updates.

-= 1.2.04.01 =
-* Fixed caching issue with downloading second definition file in Safari.
 * Added more FAQs to the readme.
-* Encoded registration URL so your email address could be used as your username.

 = 1.2.03.28 =
 * Fixed registration form.